cben/mathdown/deployment/README.md

 - https://www.blitz.io/to#/dashboard/rush

 TODO: add deploy on heroku button.
 Their 1-free-per-*app* model is perfect for contributors.
+(This might change with 2015 beta pricing limiting free to half month uptime)

 ## TODO: staging, continuous integration->deploy